lsieun/EnglishDictionary/idiom/be_tickled_pink.md

 - Word: be tickled pink
 - Meaning: To be very pleased with someone or something.
 - Chinese: 高兴极了；非常开心
-- Tags:
+- Tags: emotion, glad
 - Eg.: My family loves my fiancé as much as I do, so they were just tickled pink to hear that we're getting married.
-- Eg.: Your mother is really tickled pink that you've decided to go to her alma mater.
+- Eg.: My grandmother will be tickled pink to get an invitation to the wedding.